tvonment/azdevopsaction-pbi-docu/wiki/Datasets/Project-Status-Report/dax.md

         ,blank(),  [PGR Progress by Status Date] * [Planned Days])
 ```

-OpenAI API Key is not configured

 ```dax
 PGR Progess by Actuals vs Planned by Status Date = DIVIDE([PGR Actual Days To Status Date] , [Linear Planned Days to Status], 0)
 ```

-OpenAI API Key is not configured

 ```dax
 StatusDate =